Technopark, Trivandrum: History and mission

 Then Chief Minister of Kerala, E. K. Nayanar visited the Apple facility in the United States in 1989.
 This led to forming of Technopark, India's first IT park and still remains the largest in India.
 Nayanar laid the foundation stone on 1990 after it was registered under the Travancore Cochin Scientific and Charitable Societies Act.
 As of 2020, the IT park employs 70,000 people and provides indirect employment to lakhs.
 In March 1990, the Government of Kerala conceptualised Technopark as a facility to foster the development of high-technology industries in the state.
 Technopark was set up under the auspices of Electronics Technology Park, Kerala—an autonomous body under the Department of Information Technology of the government of Kerala.

 Technopark's aim was to create infrastructure to support the development of high-technology companies.

 On 31 March 1991, the foundation stone for Technopark was laid by E K Nayanar, Chief Minister of Kerala, at a ceremony presided over by K R Gowri Amma, Minister for Industries.
 Technopark was formally dedicated to the nation by the then prime minister, P.V.
 Narasimha Rao, in November, 1995.

 Since then, Technopark has been growing steadily both in size and employee strength.
 Park Centre, Pamba, and Periyar were the only buildings constructed in the beginning, by 1995.
 Since then, Technopark has periodically added new buildings, such as Nila (1997), Gayathri, and Bhavani.
 With the inauguration of the 850000 sqft "Thejaswini", on 22 February 2007, Technopark became the largest IT Park in India.
 After that, Leela Group has built a facility, "Leela Infopark", that hosts MNCs like Allianz, Oracle Corporation, D+H, RM Education, and Zafin.

 Socio-economic impact

 Technopark has become the single largest source of employment in Kerala, with over seventy thousand people directly working in the facility.

 Workforce

-Technopark hosts about 470 companies, and a workforce that numbers more than 70,000 personnel, in the IT and ITES sectors: companies such as Allianz, Ernst & Young, Speridian Technologies, Infosys, Guidehouse India, Oracle Corporation, Quest Global, SunTec Business Solutions, Tata Consultancy Services (TCS), Tata Elxsi, Toonz Media Group, and UST Global, as well as Finastra, H&R Block, IBS Software Services, Nissan Digital, RM Education, Envestnet, Tech Mahindra and RR Donnelly.
+Technopark hosts about 470 companies, and a workforce that numbers more than 70,000 personnel, in the IT and ITES sectors: companies such as Allianz, Ernst & Young, Speridian Technologies, Infosys, Guidehouse India, Oracle Corporation, Quest Global, SunTec Business Solutions, Tata Consultancy Services (TCS), Tata Elxsi, Toonz Media Group, and UST Global, as well as Finastra, H&R Block, IBS Software Services, Nissan Digital, RM Education, Envestnet, Tech Mahindra and RR Donnelley.